ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

   response to a request with a malformed payload, then the receiver aborts and alerts the peer with "unrecognized message".

-- Each POST request to an aggregator contains a `PATaskID`.
-If the aggregator does not recognize the task, i.e., it can't find a `PAParam` for which the derived task id matches the `PATaskID`, then it aborts and alerts the peer with "unrecognized task".
+- Each POST request to an aggregator contains a `PDATaskID`.
+If the aggregator does not recognize the task, i.e., it can't find a `PDAParam` for which the derived task id matches the `PDATaskID`, then it aborts and alerts the peer with "unrecognized task".

 # Prio {#prio}